 9. Books and Records.

 (a) Inspection by Owners and Mortgagees.
 The Declaration, Articles of Incorporation, By-Laws, membership register, books of account and minutes of meetings of the Members, the Board of Directors, and committees shall be made available for inspection and copying by any Mortgagee, Owner or by his or her duly appointed representative at any reasonable time and for a purpose reasonably related to his or her interest as a Owner at the office of the Association.
 Such records shall include a record of receipts and expenditures and accounts for each Owner, which accounts shall designate the names and addresses of the Owners, the due dates and amount of each Assessment, the amounts paid upon the account and the balance due.
-Books and records of the Association may be kept at the Association office at the Properties. or off-site at the office designated by the Declarant
+Books and records of the Association may be kept at the Association Principal Office. or off-site at the office designated by the Declarant

 (b) Rules for Inspection.
 The Board shall establish reasonable rules with respect to: